Skip to main content

 Recommended order:

-That order is intentional.
-It mirrors how the project was built: first structural decisions, then implementation by layer.
+That order is no accident.
+It naturally reflects how the project was built: first design decisions, then implementation by layers.

 #